-The center's mission is to promote and defend good government practices in criminal matters.
-The center analyzes important issues of criminal law, particularly focusing on prosecutorial power and discretion.
-It pursues this mission in three main arenas: academia, the courts, and public policy debates.
-Through the center's academic component, the center researches criminal justice practices at all levels of government, produces scholarship on criminal justice issues, and hosts symposia and conferences to address significant topics in criminal law and procedure.
+The Center's mission is to promote good government practices in criminal matters, with a special focus on the exercise of prosecutorial power and discretion.
+It pursues this mission through a mix of academic and public policy research, and litigation advocacy.
+The academic and public policy components analyze good criminal justice practices at all levels of government, produces scholarship and policy reports on criminal justice issues, and hosts symposia and conferences to address significant topics in criminal law and procedure and enhance the public dialogue on criminal justice matters.
 The litigation component uses the center’s research and experience with criminal justice practices to inform courts in important criminal justice matters, particularly in cases in which exercises of prosecutorial discretion create significant legal issues.
-The public policy component applies the center’s criminal justice expertise to improve practices in the criminal justice system and enhance the public dialogue on criminal justice matters.
-The center is the first and only organization dedicated to defining good government practices in criminal prosecutions.
-No other organization is dedicated to improving prosecution practices through research, litigation, and the improvement of public policy.